Ed Sheeran fan slams 'ridiculous' decision to cancel first NZ gig in Wellington

 Ed Sheeran's first New Zealand show has been cancelled, just a few months after it was announced, leaving ticketholders bewildered as to what they should do.

-After tickets to Sheeran's +-=÷x tour (pronounced The Mathematics Tour) sold out fast, Frontier Touring added the February 1 show in June.
+After tickets to Sheeran's +-=÷x tour (pronounced The Mathematics Tour) sold out fast, Frontier Touring added the Wellington February 1 show in June.

 However, it has now been cancelled, citing "on-going uncertainties affecting a number of different variables with global touring".